Chieftonn/foto2vam/README.md

 Paste the content in there, press `Compile` then `File -> Save Module`.

 Now you can launch the game.
-Once the default scene is loaded, go to Edit mode, and in scene scripts, add [VamPlugin](Utils/VamMod/ClassLibrary1/VamPlugin.cs) to the scene.
+Once the default scene is loaded, go to Edit mode, and in **session plugins**, add [VamPlugin](Utils/VamMod/ClassLibrary1/VamPlugin.cs) to the scene.
 There is no UI, you can check the logs to confirm it is working:

 ```logs